 - Professionals have no access to ant pesticides.

 - Always drench rather than applying powder or granule

 - Brush excess soil prior to cutting.

-Ant nests will appear in your lawn, normally during summer months.
+Ant nests will appear in your lawn, normally during the summer months.
 They can range in size from a golf ball to half a beach ball in some cases.
 The soil has been mined by the ants and so tends to be quite fine and dusty when dry.
 The soil forms conical mounds.
 You may notice them after cutting as smeared soil (usually circular) areas are left.

 There are many products you can buy online or in store.
 LawnsOne favour granules that can be applied or that can be dissolved in water.
-These seem to have a reasonable affect, however if using these products, always use them in solution and drench the affected areas.
+These seem to have a reasonable effect, however, if using these products, always use them in solution and drench the affected areas.
 These poisons are contact killers so in powder or granule form, the ants have to come to the product.
-As a drench you can get right through the soil profile and get it to the ants.
+As a drench, you can get right through the soil profile and get it to the ants.
 The soil brought to the surface from mining, if dry, can be brushed or raked and dispersed.
 Always do this prior to cutting as hitting a substantial nest can at best blunt a blade and at worst damage a machine.